fadedimon/forma/packages/forma-react/README.md

 # forma-react

 `forma-react` is a library for building forms with plain HTML and a little bit of sugar to support lists and nesting.

 Forma encourages a stateless approach for building HTML-forms.
-Meaning no redux, no hooks or whatever, no useState-s unless **you** need it.
+Meaning no redux, no hooks, no useState-s or whatever unless **you** need it.
 All you need to do is to structure html the way your data should look like.
 Forma will pick up values and build it for you.

 ## Installation

-Depending on package-manager you use:
+Depending on package-manager, install package with one of the following commands:

 - `npm install forma-react --save`
 - `yarn add forma-react`